LightRiver3010/Code-Clicker/Dev-Journal.md

 *DEV JOURNAL*

 Nov.
+24 PM -
+Made some playable progress.
+That is, I made the game more playable.
+With the deadline (Nov.
+30) fast-approaching, I realized that I'd been focusing so much on making the game look good with fancy graphics but the game itself still isn't playable!
+I started working on changing that today.
+Mostly by adding counts and prices to all the upgrades and managers.
+It's mostly working now, just with a few fixes that I will get to tomorrow.
+I think that hardest part might be deciding how much each upgrade should cost and how much each manager should give...

+Nov.
 23 PM -
 Made some flexible progress.
 I added the lovely graphic created by my best friend WomboCombo for the price icons, which took a bit of thinking to organize.
 I also added images for each upgrade, which was a similar type of organization problem.
 I must say, I am getting lots of experience with putting together assortments of HTML elements.
 At the end, I also discovered clamp(), which seems amazing!
 I'll definitely have a session soon where I just go through and update all my pixel defined measurements into clamp() to make it better to view on different screen sizes.
 That'll remove a lot of the hard-coding headache I've been getting from switching window sizes.
 Anyways, the game should be done relatively soon, and I can't wait for the first release!